rihwan/semantic_similarity_calculator/README.md

 * MIT license
 * Thread-Safe
-* Distance metric between two sets of words
+* Distance metric between two sets of words (take into account synonyms)
-* Distance metric between two sentences
 * Database files and source code for searching synonyms from WordNet 3.1 (https://wordnet.princeton.edu/)
-* Derived from "Sentence similarity based on semantic nets and corpus statistics" (http://ieeexplore.ieee.org/document/1644735/)
+* Inspired by "Sentence similarity based on semantic nets and corpus statistics" (http://ieeexplore.ieee.org/document/1644735/)
-* Be aware that source code of "Sentence similarity based on semantic nets and corpus statistics" is under GPL v2 (not MIT)
-* GPL v2 files are sentence_similarity.h, sentence_similarity.cpp, wordnet_extended.h, and wordnet_extended.cpp

 Prerequisite
 * Please download WordNet 3.1 and unzip it in ssc/dict directory.